ceri-num/uv-larm/tutorials/2-move.md

 For more detail on those manipulation, you can return to the [ros tutorial](https://docs.ros.org/en/foxy/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html).

-If you have troubles in understanding this python code: [functions](https://www.w3schools.com/python/python_functions.asp), [environnement d'exécution principal](https://docs.python.org/fr/3/library/__main__.html).
+If you have troubles in understanding this python code: [functions](https://www.w3schools.com/python/python_functions.asp), [Top-level code environment](https://docs.python.org/3/library/__main__.html).

-Then, you have to inform ROS for the existance of your new node.
+Then, you have to inform ROS for the existence of your new node.
 In your package `setup.py` file, add your node in the `console_scripts` [list](https://www.w3schools.com/python/python_lists.asp) of the `entry_points` [dictionnary](https://www.w3schools.com/python/python_dictionaries.asp).
-The new list item would looklike `'move_1m = tuto_move.move_1m:main'`.
+The new list item would look like `'move_1m = tuto_move.move_1m:main'`.

-Actualy you have only one entry point:
+Actually, you have only one entry point:

 ```python
 entry_points={